trimstray/test-your-sysadmin-skills/README.md

 - <b>Describe the setup of your homelab.</b>
 - <b>What personal achievement are you most proud of?</b>
 - <b>Tell me about the biggest mistake you've made.
 How would you do it differently today?</b>
-- <b>What software tools are you going to install the first day at a new job?</b>
+- <b>What software tools are you going to install on the first day at a new job?</b>
 - <b>Tell me about how you manage your knowledge database (e.g. wikis, files, portals).</b>
 - <b>What news sources do you check daily? (sysadmin, security-related or other)</b>
 - <b>Your NOC team has a new budget for sysadmin certifications.
 What certificate would you like and why?</b>